CoTimmers/PI-adaptDiv_journal_article/README.md

      docker-compose up load_data
      ```
 ## Run notebooks to reproduce results
-  This can be done trough the notebook service :
+  1. This can be done through the notebook service :
      ```
      docker-compose up notebook
      ```